reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 Part of the issue here is that **this todo app example is not a large real-world application**.
 So, normalizing state is not as useful in this particular app, and it's harder to see the potential benefits.

-Fortunately, in [Part 8](part-8-modern-redux.md) we'll see some ways to drastically shorten the reducer logic for managing our normalized state.
+Fortunately, in [Part 8: Modern Redux with Redux Toolkit](part-8-modern-redux.md) we'll see some ways to drastically shorten the reducer logic for managing our normalized state.

 For now, the important things to understand are: